hhentschel/terra-verde/modules/retail-pricing/README.md

 # Retail Pricing Module

-Provides retail pricing from a custom field using an adjuster.
+Provides retail pricing from a custom field.

 Install the module by adding and bootstrapping it in the `/config/app.php` file: